yuanchaiyc/Ling471/syllabus.md

 </details>

 ### Assessment
 The class is organized around a series of assignments targeting different concepts and skills but all connected to linguistic data/corpora (TBA).
 There are no exams.
 The assignments, on which the students will work individually, put toghether account for 80% of the grade.
-Additionally, there is a presentation related to the assignments which is worth another 10% (the presentation may be pre-recorded).
-Additionally, students will write blog posts reflecting on the readings; this is worth another 10%.
+Additionally, there is a presentation related to the assignments which is worth another 15% (the presentation may be pre-recorded).
+Additionally, students will [write a blog post](blog.md) reflecting on a reading of their choice and will also post comments to their classmate's posts; this is worth another 5%.
 Up to 2% (positive) adjustment for participation (such as asking questions during class or on the discussion board, attending office hours etc.).

 _Grading scale:_
 95% = 4.0, 94% = 3.9, 93% = 3.8 & so on.
 (I reserve the right to make this more generous if overall the grades look too low.)